cs-ed/edtech-plan-afrewin/README.md

 **Check for Understanding (Short Quizzes on CodeHS)**
 * After completing their guided notes and corresponding class discussion, students will complete a short "quiz."

-The instructor can use the results of the checks for understanding to address any misconceptions the students in a class discussion or following lesson.
-In addition, the following day's warm up can be used to reinforce these ideas and help students solidify their reasoning.
+The instructor can use the results of the checks for understanding to address any student misconceptions with each student individually or with all students in a class discussion or following lesson.
+Additionally, the following day's warm up can be used to reinforce these ideas and help students solidify their reasoning.

 **Examples & Coding Exercises**
 * An example of specific types of coding are provided each lesson.
 * The instructor and students will discuss the example before students complete coding exercises, within CodeHS.
 * As students work, the instructor can use class time to address students 1-on-1 to discuss their work, give help, etc.

 **Collaborative Programming Exercises (Pair Programming)**